ShiroKatake/react-learning/README.md

 :exclamation: **A3**: So apparently according to [this](https://datacadamia.com/web/javascript/react/root), the root element provides the methods necessary for rendering the components in the React web app.

 > :question: **Q5**: What is JSX?

+:exclamation: **A5**: According to the official docs, JSX is a syntax extension to Js (not actually Js the language) used alongside Js in developing React apps.
+It acts as a language that handles the UI side of the app while Js will handle the logic side of the app.

 ---